The Legend of Sword and Fairy (video game): SDLPal (Unofficial)

 This open-source project created by enthusiasts aims to reimplement the main executable PAL.exe with SDL without using proprietary source code.
 As of 2022, it can run perfectly on Windows (Including x86_64 and ARM64 which was not supported in the original version), macOS, Linux, Unix, Android, iOS, 3DS/Wii (Hacked consoles only), Windows Phone, Xbox One/Series (Under developer mode) and more.

 This project was used by Softstar Entertainment to create a modern port for Windows (Steam/CubeGame) and iOS.

-Spin-offs
+Spin-off games

 The Xianjian Inn

-An inn management simulation game released in 2001.
+A business simulation/adventure game released in 2001, which ended up a sleeper hit.
 The story is set in a lighthearted alternate universe based on the original game.
 The inn management portion of the game involves lodging and dining, and features day and night cycles with different available gameplay options.
 The female protagonists from the original game may also be taken on dates in the form of adventures in various locales.